mcustiel/mockable-datetime/README.md

 ----------

 MockableDateTime is a library written in PHP that allows developers to mock the dates in test environments.
-There are sometimes in which you need to verify an action was executed with certain parameters, and of them is a date or a time (generally obtained with date() or time() built-in functions) and is very difficult to ensure it will have a certain value at the time of that verify execution.
+There are sometimes in which you need to verify that an action was executed with certain parameters, and one of them is a date or a time (generally obtained with date() or time() built-in functions) and is very difficult to ensure it will have a certain value at the time of the verification.
 MockableDateTime solves this problem by giving the developer a way to obtain PHP's built-in \DateTime class in a way the value it returns can be mocked from unit tests without the need of injecting \DateTime as a dependency.
 MockableDateTime was inspired in Joda DateTimeUtils from Java.

 Installation
 ------------